ToluAgabi/OpenTok-DotNet/README.md

 docs directory of the SDK.

 # Creating Sessions
-Use the `createSession()` method of the OpenTok object to create a session and a session ID.
+Use the `CreateSession()` method of the OpenTok object to create a session and a session ID.

 The following code creates a session that uses the OpenTok Media Router: